syntasso/workshop/installing-kratix/README.md

 ### <a name="worker-setup"></a>Set up your Kratix `worker` cluster

 Create your Kratix `worker` cluster and install [Flux](https://fluxcd.io/).
-This will create a cluster for running the X-as-a-service workloads:
+This will create a cluster for running the X as-a-Service workloads:
 ```bash
 kind create cluster --name worker #Also switches kubectl context to worker
 kubectl apply --filename config/samples/platform_v1alpha1_worker_cluster.yaml --context kind-platform #register the worker cluster with the platform cluster